 Less is more.
 People really appreciate the simplicity of a clean, uncluttered look on websites.
 The success of Google’s website design is a prime example.
-See how clean Google’s home page is compared to Bing, also Yahoo and MSN.
+See how clean Google’s home page is compared to Bing, also Yahoo, and MSN.

 The simplicity and ease of use have allowed a single company to capture over half of the market share of the entire search engine industry, and catapult them to market leaders and innovators in many other areas as well.
 Remember, give the user what they want (not what you want).

 Simple, intuitive navigation.
 In your online browsing experience you may have come across sites that have a beautiful home page, and then completely change the design on their inside pages.
-Menu items that were clearly outlined across the top have now moved to the left hand side, or have disappeared altogether.
+Menu items that were clearly outlined across the top have now moved to the left-hand side, or have disappeared altogether.
 How to progress through the site becomes confusing.

 A much better approach is to use clear, consistent navigation.
 This means that the links to your various pages should appear in the same place and in the same order on every page on your site.
 If you have many pages for your users to navigate, a drop-down menu can be a very effective tool.
 Everyone is used to clicking or rolling over a menu at the top of a program like Microsoft Word and having a menu drop down from there.
 If your website allows them to navigate in the same way, you keep the experience consistent and help users to get around your site with ease.

 How do we make it beautiful?
-What is going to create an emotional response to your site similar to the one that you create when people walk through your doors into your bricks-and-mortar storefront?
+What is going to create an emotional response to your site similar to the one that you create when people walk through your doors into your brick-and-mortar storefront?

 The use of high-quality photography really separates a great site from an average one.
 The key is to use the right photograph, and not to overdo it.
 A collage of 9 or 10 images all blurred together on your home page, many of them indistinguishable because they are wide shots reduced greatly in size will not be effective.
 Instead, a single large, high-quality close-up photograph that showcases your product or service can work best.
 If you want to use more than one image, a moderately paced image slider can create extra emotion.